goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 include multiple configuration files.

 The ``parts`` option list all the parts to be built by Buildout.
 Buildout expects a recipe for each parts listed here.
-Which means that you cannot include ``config`` part here as it doesn't have any recipe associated with it.

 Now let's look at the ``app`` part::